-- Q. Should communion ministers use hand sanitizer when they approach the sanctuary? - A. You may, but you should not feel like this is required.
+- Q. Should communion ministers use hand sanitizer when they approach the sanctuary? - A. In this post-COVID world, it is a good idea to have hand sanitizer available, but this is not required.
 Clean hands before Mass should suffice.
 If used during Mass, please be discreet and do not ritualize the use of hand sanitizer.
 It should not be highly visible or distracting to the assembly.